colin-gourlay/sundown-sessions/src/content/releases/t/the-style-council/café-bleu/index.md

 ---
 ## About

-Café Bleu is the debut studio album by Paul Weller's post-Jam project The Style Council, released on Polydor Records in 1984.
-It reached number two on the UK Albums Chart and reflects Weller's embrace of jazz, soul, and European pop influences, representing a dramatic stylistic departure from The Jam's mod rock.
+*Café Bleu* reached number two on the UK Albums Chart and reflects Weller's embrace of jazz, soul, and European pop influences, representing a dramatic stylistic departure from The Jam's mod rock.

 The album features the classic 'My Ever Changing Moods'.